Napoleon III: Defeat in the Franco-Prussian War

 On 18 August 1870, the Battle of Gravelotte, the biggest battle of the war, took place in Lorraine between the Germans and the army of Marshal Bazaine.
-The Germans suffered 20,000 casualties and the French 12,000, but the Germans emerged as the victors, as Marshal Bazaine's army, with 175,000 soldiers, six divisions of cavalry and five hundred cannons, was trapped inside the fortifications of Metz, unable to move.
+The Germans suffered 20,000 casualties and the French 12,000, but the Germans emerged as the victors, as Marshal Bazaine's army, with 175,000 soldiers, six divisions of cavalry and five hundred cannons, was besieged inside the fortifications of Metz, unable to move.

 Napoleon was at Châlons-sur-Marne with the army of Marshal Patrice de MacMahon.
 MacMahon, Marshal Bazaine, and the count of Palikao, with the Empress in Paris, all had different ideas of what the army should do next, and the Emperor had to act as a referee.
 The Emperor and MacMahon proposed moving their army closer to Paris to protect the city, but on 17 August Bazaine telegraphed to the Emperor: "I urge you to renounce this idea, which seems to abandon the Army at Metz...
 Couldn't you make a powerful diversion toward the Prussian corps, which are already exhausted by so many battles?
 The Empress shares my opinion."
 Napoleon III wrote back, "I yield to your opinion."
-The Emperor sent the Prince Imperial back to Paris for his safety, and went with the weary army in the direction of Metz.
+The Emperor sent the Prince Imperial back to Paris for his safety and went with the weary army in the direction of Metz.
 The Emperor, riding in an open carriage, was jeered, sworn at and insulted by demoralized soldiers.

-The direction of movement of MacMahon's army was supposed to be secret, but it was published in the French press and thus was quickly known to the German general staff.
+The direction of movement of MacMahon's army was supposed to be secret, but it was published in the French press and thus was quickly known to the German General Staff.
 Moltke, the German commander, ordered two Prussian armies marching toward Paris to turn towards MacMahon's army.
 On 30 August, one corps of MacMahon's army was attacked by the Germans at Beaumont, losing five hundred men and forty cannons.
 MacMahon, believing he was ahead of the Germans, decided to stop and reorganize his forces at the fortified city of Sedan, in the Ardennes close to the Belgian border.